A number of our ISO 9001 assured policies and processes ensure that we are conducting business in

-The Code of Ethics and Business Conduct is available in our staff handbook which is issued to all employees upon commencement of employment and is also available via our intranet, ensuring that all employees comply with our requirements.
+The Code of Ethics and Business Conduct is available in our staff handbook which is issues to all employees upon commencement of employment and is also available via our intranet, ensuring that all employees comply with our requirements.

 Our Supply Chain

-Bellrock works with key supply chain partners, all of whom must complete and pass an annual assessment of their policies, carried out by an independent third party.
-In addition, our suppliers are required to provide evidence of a properly authorised Slavery and Human Trafficking Statement, signed and dated by an authorised officer; before they are added to our approved supplier list.
+Bellrock works with key supply chain partners, all of whom must complete and pass an annual assessment of their policies, carried out by independent third party.
+In addition, our suppliers, are required to provide evidence of a properly authorised Slavery and Human Trafficking Statement, signed and dated by an authorised officer; before they are added to our approved supplier list.

 The Bellrock Group is committed to paying at least the national minimum wage in the United Kingdom and any prevailing minimum wage appropriate to employees resident in other countries.